16 Panel Skirt with Frill

 Pin these points to each of the sixteen seams of the panels at the top of the skirt.
 Sew the band to the skirt, removing the pins as you go.
 Start and finish on either side of the band opening for the elastic.

-Next cut a length of elastic to fit your waist.
+Next cut a length of stretched elastic to fit your waist.

 The elastic will need to fit tight enough to hold the weight of the skirt.